martinprest/DEDIT/readme-DEDIT.txt

 About DEDIT
 -----------
+DEDIT began as a couple of OPL functions to delete (DYdel) and add (DYadd) diary records, then DYiadd was added to ensure records are added in chronological order by looking at the data and time of each record and adding the new record in the correct place.

 DEDIT works a bit like the LIST option in the XP (or CM) DIARY, except that it allows to edit diary entries.
 Diary entries are stored in a memory allocator cell in a similar format to database records in the A:MAIN database but different enough that OS calls are required to add or delete them.